joelkp/ranoise/README.md

 This repository contains a copy of my PRNG algorithms, some others for comparison, and related things.
 It includes test programs, to generate streams of pseudo-random `int` data sent to `stdout` (for use with statistical tests, e.g. `dieharder` or `TestU01_stdin`), and other code of my own.
 Note that most testing is for _sequential_ use of a PRNG, while the whole point of my own PRNGs is to also allow _random access_ (similar to integer-to-integer hashing) with the simplest code that does the job well enough.
 Other PRNGs are usually better for sequential purposes.

 The basic idea of the "ranoise" functions is to use a simple counter as the state for random number generation.
 Position can be changed with various positive or negative frequencies, and "jumps" in the stream of noise are trivial.
 Chaotic waveshaping replaces the current input number with the pseudo-random number it indexes.
 A sawtooth-ish signal is transformed into white noise.
 Given their simplicity, these functions can be a good alternative to storing and using arrays of white noise.
+But other alternatives exist for this as well.

 For each "ranoise" function, a function named with a `_next`-suffix is also provided; it instead behaves like a normal sequential access PRNG function for getting a next value, updating a passed state on each call.
 The state should be initialized before the first call to some value (any seed value is fine, including 0).

 See the article "[Random access noise: Avalanche effect through chaotic waveshaping](https://joelkp.frama.io/blog/ran-chaos-waveshape.html)" for more on the development of all this.
 Currently, programs for the following versions are included:
  * `ranoise32` -- Minimal lower-quality version (compares well to 32-bit LCGs)
+ * `ranfast32` -- Faster alternative medium-quality version
- * `ranoise32_old` -- Older medium-quality version (mostly obsoleted by `ranoise32b`)
+ * `ranoise32_old` -- Older lower-quality version
  * `ranoise32a` -- Higher-quality version (compares well to SplitMix32)
  * `ranoise32b` -- Slightly different version, does better in PractRand testing